 Eight girls in white, like a chemise but longer, knee length and barefoot.

 They make a circle, slowly walk it, the pace picks up and every few steps they spin, arms out, head thrown back.
 Then singing, something in a language I don’t understand, the young girls’ voices crystal in the night.
 They stop, remain in a circle, the song’s tempo picks up, it’s like a chant.
-One spins clockwise, next to her counterclockwise, then all clockwise, they don’t miss a step, as if all of them were on the same spinning pedestal.
+One spins clockwise, next to her counterclockwise, then all clockwise, they don’t miss a step, as if all of them were on spinning pedestals.
 Voices raise and lower together, no one voice overwhelms the others.

 Singing returns, the spinning sparkles rise up, reveal the child inside, then continue to roll up until there is nothing.